HadrienG/taxadb/README.md

 [![PyPI](https://img.shields.io/badge/python-3.5-blue.svg)]()
 [![LICENSE](https://img.shields.io/badge/license-MIT-lightgrey.svg)]()

-Taxadb is a application to locally query the ncbi taxonomy.
+Taxadb is an application to locally query the ncbi taxonomy.
 Taxadb is written in python, and access its database using the [peewee](http://peewee.readthedocs.io) library.

-Taxadb is very much a work in progress, the following are still not implemented:
-- [x] taxadb download: download all the required files from the ncbi ftp
-- [x] taxadb create: build the sqlite database
+In brief Taxadb:

-- [ ] API: python library to query the database
+* is a small tool to query the [ncbi](https://ncbi.nlm.nih.gov/taxonomy) taxonomy.
+* is written in python >= 3.5.
+* has built-in support for [SQLite](https://www.sqlite.org), [MySQL](https://www.mysql.com) and [PostgreSQL](https://www.postgresql.org).
+* has available pre-built SQLite databases.
+* has a comprehensive API documentation.

 ## Installation

-Taxadb requires python 3.5 to work.
-To install, simply type the following in your terminal:
+Taxadb requires python >= 3.5 to work.
+To install taxadb with sqlite support, simply type the following in your terminal:

-    pip install taxadb
+    pip3 install taxadb

-    python setup.py install
+If you wish to use MySQL or PostgreSQL, please refer to the full [documentation](http://taxadb.readthedocs.io/en/latest/)

 ### Available databases

-The databases used by Taxadb are lengthy to build, therefore we provide pre-built databases.
+The databases used by Taxadb are lengthy to build, therefore we provide pre-built sqlite databases.
 They are available for download below.

 #### Sqlite